13 Ways Air Travel Will Change in 2020

 More training may be required of emotional support animals

-In the past few years, there has been an increase in animals traveling on places as emotional support animals, says Christine Benninger, President and CEO of Guide Dogs for the Blind.
+In the past few years, there has been an increase in animals traveling on planes as emotional support animals, says Christine Benninger, President and CEO of Guide Dogs for the Blind.
 “The title ‘Emotional Support Animal’ is losing the respect it deserves because it’s being abused by people who simply want to travel with their pets on board, free of charge,” Benninger says.
 “Because these emotional support animals are not required to have any training, there have been many incidents where these animals have lashed out at people and trained guide dogs, causing serious damage.”
 Benninger expects that airlines will tighten rules around required training and legitimized licensing of emotional support animals.
 Looking for your pooch to start pulling his weight?
 Here are 10 real jobs your dog could have.

 Spotlight on sustainability